Aarception/Mo-information-security-portfolio/README.md

 # 📁 Mo's Information Security Portfolio Overview

-Disclaimer: While RDA is attributable to M; M is not attributed to RDA.
+Disclaimer: While RDA is attributable; it is not attributed.

 ---